Television and Radio

 The digital revolution that has swept through the media industry over the past decade has made learning about television and radio production more exciting than ever before.

 On this course, you will learn how to source stories, research ideas and write scripts to produce content for TV, radio and other media platforms.
 To help you to do this, you will take part in a series of workshops in camera skills and editing, radio recording and TV and radio studio production.
-During you degree, you can choose to specialise in either TV or radio production and will produce a series of factual, fiction and entertainment projects within your chosen media.
+During your degree, you can choose to specialise in either TV or radio production and will produce a series of factual, fiction and entertainment projects within your chosen media.

 You will produce your own films and radio packages in factual, fiction and entertainment formats and use these to create content for other media platforms.
 You can choose to specialise in either TV or radio production and will produce a series of documentary, drama and entertainment projects within your chosen media.
 Alongside this, contemporary media theory modules help you explore the social and political impact of the changes in media production.

 Our unique location at the heart of MediaCityUK means you will be perfectly placed to tap into a network of leading media companies ranging from the BBC and ITV, to experimental start-up companies.
-You will have many opportunities to get involved with live briefs from the media industry and to engage with professional media practitioners across a number of events and projects.

 - Study in state-of-the-art facilities at MediaCityUK